 Yes, the custody arrangement can be changed after it is ordered by the court, but this is usually only done if there is a substantial change in circumstances.
 For example, if one of the parents gets a new job that requires them to move out of state, or if there is a serious problem with drug abuse or domestic violence.

 If a parent does not follow a custody order, they may be held in contempt of court.
 This could result in a fine or even jail time.
 Additionally, the court may modify it.
 If you are facing a custody dispute, it is important to speak to an experienced family law attorney who can help you protect your rights and advocate for what is best for your child.
 We are here to help you.
-Give us a call or send us a text message today for a free consultation at (916) 704-3009.
-The custody arrangement to limit the non-compliant parent’s access to the child.
+Give us a call or send us a text message today for a consultation at (916) 704-3009.
+The custody arrangement limits the non-compliant parent’s access to the child.